-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

 Cutting Russian oil imports & going green

-She says the green and digital transitions will increase the need for materials like lithium and silicon metal required for batteries, chips, electric vehicles or wind turbines.
+She said the green and digital transitions will increase the need for materials like lithium and silicon metal required for batteries, chips, electric vehicles or wind turbines.

-“We rely on a handful of producers in the world.
-So, we must avoid falling into the same trap as with oil and gas,” she stressed.
+“We rely on a handful of producers in the world, so we must avoid falling into the same trap as with oil and gas,” she stressed.

-The European Commission has already banned the import of coal in its fifth package of sanctions – the first time Russian energy exports were targeted by sanctions -- and has proposed to ban oil in the sixth package but a deal has proven hard to thrash out amongst the EU members.
+The European Commission has already banned the import of coal in its fifth package of sanctions – the first time Russian energy exports were targeted by sanctions – and has proposed banning oil in the sixth package, but a deal has proved hard to thrash out amongst the EU members.

 As bne IntelliNews reported, the dependence on Russian oil varies widely across Europe, but some countries like Hungary and Bulgaria that are very dependent on Russia for supplies have prevented an agreement, despite being offered significant exemptions by the rest of the EU.